 Parking and Accessibility

-Accessibility to the beach and town centre is limited with uneven floor surfaces and steps.
+Sheerness Parking - accessibility to the beach and town centre is limited with uneven floor surfaces and steps.
 Please take this into consideration before planning your trip.
-Parking can be found throughout the town centre and the prices range between 50p - £9.
+Parking can be found throughout the town centre.
 Public toilets can be found around the town centre and beach.

 Dog restrictions to the beach may apply throughout the year.